nf-core/viralrecon/docs/output.md

 [SnpEff](http://snpeff.sourceforge.net/SnpEff.html) is a genetic variant annotation and functional effect prediction toolbox.
 It annotates and predicts the effects of genetic variants on genes and proteins (such as amino acid changes).

 [SnpSift](http://snpeff.sourceforge.net/SnpSift.html) annotates genomic variants using databases, filters, and manipulates genomic annotated variants.
-Once you have annotated your files using SnpEff, you can use SnpSift to help you filter large genomic datasets in order to find the most significant variants for your experiment.
+After annotation with SnpEff, you can use SnpSift to help filter large genomic datasets in order to find the most significant variants.

 **Output files:**